BlueTempNet: A Temporal Multi-network Dataset of Social Interactions in Bluesky Social: RECORDS AND STORAGE

 Though Bluesky does not formally categorize users, we defined two types based on their relationships with Feeds.
 This simplifies understanding and enhances the hierarchical structure of our proposed multi-graph.
 These two user types are defined as follows:

-\begin{itemize} \item \textbf{Feed Creators:} Users who create Feeds using the Feed generator.
-These users can provide content for others by proposing their own recommendation algorithms. \item \textbf{Feed Members:} Users who join Feeds by liking them.
-These users primarily consume the curated content provided by the Feed's recommendation algorithm. \end{itemize}
+\begin{enumerate} \item \textbf{Feed Creators:} Users who create Feeds using the Feed generator.
+These users can provide content for others by proposing their own recommendation algorithms.

+\item \textbf{Feed Members:} Users who join Feeds by liking them.
+These users primarily consume the curated content provided by the Feed's recommendation algorithm. \end{enumerate}

-Table~\ref{table:bluesky_stats} presents statistics of Bluesky, including the number of users (Feed creators and members), the total Feeds, and the engagement counts from Feed members.
-In order to integrate their connections into a multi-graph through their shared Feeds, we only focused on the interactions among the Feed creators and Feed members
+Table~\ref{table:bluesky_stats} provides basic statistics for Bluesky, including the number of users (comprising Feed creators and members), the number of Feeds, and some engagement metrics associated with their profiles.
+It is important to note that these numbers do not represent our collected dataset.
+Subsequent section details our specific method on collecting the interactions between Feed creators and members.

-\subsection{Dimensions of Records}
+\subsection{DIMENSIONS OF RECORDS}

+Figure~\ref{data_collection} illustrates the data collection process of \texttt{BlueTempNet}.
+Based on the user types we categorized, we propose three network dimensions to elicit the hierarchical structure of our dataset and their various interactions.